htmw/EasyWay/README.md

 | File Name   | Description                                                            |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ProjectDocs      | This folder contains all the Project Deliverable files featured on the project Wiki page.
 | TeamPhotos   | This folder contains the photos of each team member that are used on the project Wiki page.
+| client   | This folder contains the codes for Front End.
+| db   | This folder contains the database schema and dummy data.
+| server   | This folder contains the codes for Back End server.